Natural Parks - Huelva Province

 Flora and fauna

-Reeds and bulrushes grow on the shores of the lagoon, which is surrounded by woodland of stone pines, cork oaks, tamarisk and broom that are full of wildlife.
+Reeds and bullrushes grow on the shores of the lagoon, which is surrounded by woodland of stone pines, cork oaks, tamarisk and broom that are full of wildlife.
 On the dunes you can see prickly juniper, rosemary, rock rose and lentisc.

 The reserve is rich in birds; on the lake are grebes, kingfishers, spoonbills, plovers, grey herons and mallard ducks, while in the woods there are woodpeckers, hoopoes, greenfinches, chaffinches and buzzards.
 There are many amphibians and reptiles here including tortoises, frogs, toads, speckled newts and chameleons.